 Finally, you can make a richer and more elegant hot chocolate by adding whipped cream, cinnamon, flavored syrups, or for the ultimate hot chocolate, a shot of brandy, cognac, bourbon, Baileys Irish Cream, Kahlúa, amaretto, peppermint schnapps, rum, or tequila.

 Here's a simple recipe for a delicious homemade hot chocolate:

 - 3 cups whole milk

-- 1 cup half and half
+- 1 cup half-and-half

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

 - 6 ounces semisweet chocolate chips

 - Granulated sugar, to taste

 - Optional: 2 teaspoons flavorings (including syrups, extracts, spices, or alcohol)

 - Optional toppings: Whipped cream, marshmallows, chocolate shavings, or cocoa powder